alexrobomind/fusionsc/src/docs/overview.rst

 While shipping with a fully functional local backend, FusionSC has first-class support for remote execution.
 Calculation (and some data handling) requests can be delegated to a remote instance of the user's choice.
+The connection is es- tablished through a fast asynchronous RPC protocol based on HTTP & websocket.

 FusionSC is integrated with asyncio to allow the simultaneous scheduling and execution of a large number of different tasks.

 Data storage and distribution
 -----------------------------